-The Dark King in the upcoming My Brave Pony: Star Fleet Magic IV.
+The Dark King in My Brave Pony: Star Fleet Magic IV.

 In Perfection Is Overrated, The Usurper directs the SUEs in their efforts to defeat the Himes.
 He even possesses the Obsidian Lord, the canon antagonist, but is killed after his minions are defeated and the Obsidian Lord is forced from Reito's body.